What is VoIP?

 Finding the best VoIP provider for you depends entirely on how you’ll be using the service.
 Is the VoIP for business or recreational purposes?

-If recreational, then the options could be overwhelming.
+If recreational, then the options are wide-ranging.
 Something like Discord is perfect for online gamers because it allows integration with Valve’s Steam library.
-It also allows instant messaging and creating specific chat rooms dedicated to niche fandoms.
-Similarly, Skype is an incredibly easy service to use and perfect for less tech-savvy users.
+It also allows for instant messaging and creating specific chat rooms dedicated to niche fandoms.
+Similarly, Skype and WhatsApp are incredibly easy services to use and perfect for less tech-savvy individuals.

-When it comes to businesses and working environments, you need to find a provider that is simultaneously cheap and secure.
+When it comes to businesses and working environments, you need to find a provider that is simultaneously secure and affordable at scale.
 If your business is reliant on the technology, then finding a provider that has a 24-hour customer support line must be a priority.
 Many online phone services even provide video conferencing functionality to help with important business calls.
 A business VoIP will typically cost a lot more than someone using a service for personal use.